 Minimum wage for internships in Belgium

-If you have an internship in Belgium and are aged over 21, you should be given an allowance of at least €751 per month and have a contract specifying the exact job role and training you will undertake.
+If you have an internship in Belgium and are over 21, you should be given an allowance of at least €751 per month and have a contract specifying the exact job role and training you will undertake.

 Some Belgian companies have faced accusations of exploiting trainees by making them work normal jobs with full-time hours, without paying them the standard Belgian national minimum wage – and in some cases offering completely unpaid internships.

 Minimum wage in Belgium by sector

 Many industries set their own minimum wages in Belgium based on collective agreements within their sectors.

 Understanding these agreements isn’t always easy, however.
 The exact minimum wage depends on the following factors: